How to Set Employee Goals: Tips, Examples & More

 Helping current employees establish and reach their goals is another way an organization can expand the skill sets of its workforce and promote the development of top talent and high-performance teams within its current ranks.

 7 Tips on How to Set Employee Goals

 Here are some considerations for goal setting in the workplace that can help make the potential benefits a reality.

 1. Set Goals That Align with Company Objectives

-Each employee's goals should be tied to the company's overall growth strategy in order to be effective.
-When employees understand how their individual role and responsibilities contribute to organizational growth, they're often more focused and motivated to achieve goals that result in success for both the business and themselves.
-Consistently communicating strategic business goals (and regularly emphasizing the company mission) can help to keep employees engaged in the work they do.
+Each employee's goals should be tied to the company's overall growth strategy.
+When employees understand how their individual roles and responsibilities contribute to the bigger picture, they're often more focused and motivated to achieve goals that result in success for both the business and themselves.
+Consistently communicating strategic business goals (and regularly emphasizing the company mission) can help keep employees engaged in the work they do.

 2. Invite Employees to Identify Job-Specific Goals

-Managers may have certain goals in mind for each employee, but they will likely get insightful answers if they ask employees to identify goals specifically related to their individual jobs.
-There's a big difference between imposing goals on employees and encouraging them to suggest goals of their own.
-When their suggested goals align with company objectives, a manager can help develop action plans to attain those goals.
+Managers may have certain objectives in mind for each employee, but they will likely get insightful answers if they ask employees to identify goals specifically related to their job and that are meaningful to them.
+There's a big difference between imposing goals on employees and encouraging them to suggest goals on their own.
+When their suggested goals align with company objectives, a manager can work alongside employees to develop action plans to attain those goals.

 3. Set SMART Goals